 Wham Episode: In "The Passing", Bill is dead.
 You get to watch him die in "The Sacrifice".
 You don't specifically have to sacrifice Bill, but you do have to sacrifice someone.

-What Happened to the Mouse?: The loose ends of the people that rescued the L4D1 survivors are tied up in the Sacrifice comic, they all turn or can't stand the survivors, L4D2 shows or explains what happens to all in the next campaign.
+What Happened to the Mouse?: The loose ends of the people that rescued the L4D1 survivors are tied up in the Sacrifice comic, they all turn, need to rally elsewhere, or can't stand the survivors.
+L4D2 shows or explains what happens to all in the next campaign.

 Zombie Gait: How individual zombies walk until they see you.